Raikho/easyQC/README.md

-A gui app that simplifies and gives the Quality Control process a company I work at while adding more functionality.
+A gui app that simplifies the Quality Control process for a company I work at while adding more functionality.